WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

     :align: center
     :alt: cone_shape

-When calling the extrude function the :class:`Extruder` will randomly sample rays inside the cone area equal to the number of extruded particles.
+When calling the :func:`Extruder.extrude` function the :class:`Extruder` will randomly sample rays inside the cone area equal to the number of extruded particles.
 Each ray that hits an object will spawn a particle of the specified material.
 See :ref:`materials_label` for more information about different types of materials and their properties which also have to be supplied to the :class:`Extruder`.